 When it first launched, the Rift couldn’t do room-scale VR (so users had to sit, or stand still).
-But recent updates bringing in an additional low-latency constellation tracking system means users can now walk around – just be aware, not all users will have this capability.
+But updates have since brought in an additional low-latency constellation tracking system, meaning users can now walk around with the headset on.

-The same applies to the newly launched Touch controllers, which need to be purchased separtely to add greater interactivity.
-The Rift’s integrated VR audio system is excellent, and is widely considered to be better than its competitor, the HTC Vive.
+The same applies to the newly launched Touch controllers, which need to be purchased separately to add greater interactivity.
+The Rift’s integrated VR audio system is excellent and is widely considered to be better than its main competitor, the HTC Vive.

 Powered by Samsung Galaxy smartphones, Samsung Gear VR (opens in new tab) effectively splits the phone screen in two to create 3D visuals, to offer affordable, wire-free virtual reality.
 Lacking the power of a high-spec PC, Gear VR is a natural home for 360-video (passive content) or semi-active experiences that require moving the head to hotspots, rather than hugely interactive projects.